Anthony L. Spezia,

 Anthony L. Spezia

 is a comprehensive, community-owned health system dedicated to improving the health of the people it serves.
 Established in 1996 by the consolidation of Fort Sanders Health System

 in Oak Ridge, Covenant Health is governed by a voluntary board of directors made up of community leaders and medical professionals.

-Covenant Health includes seven acute care hospitals in East Tennessee: Methodist Medical Center of Oak Ridge, Fort Sanders Regional Medical Center and Parkwest Medical Center in Knoxville, Fort Loudoun Medical Center in Lenoir City, LeConte Medical Center in Sevierville, Morristown-Hamblen Healthcare System in Morristown, and Roane Medical Center in Harriman.
+Covenant Health includes nine acute care hospitals in East Tennessee: Methodist Medical Center of Oak Ridge, Fort Sanders Regional Medical Center and Parkwest Medical Center in Knoxville, Fort Loudoun Medical Center in Lenoir City, LeConte Medical Center in Sevierville, Morristown-Hamblen Healthcare System in Morristown, Roane Medical Center in Harriman, Claiborne Medical Center in Tazewell and Cumberland Medical Center in Crossville.
 It also includes Peninsula Hospital, a psychiatric hospital in East Tennessee's Blount County.